 The LL.M.
-(Master of Laws) program is a one-year degree program that typically includes 180 students from more than 70 countries.
+(Master of Laws) program is a one-year degree program that typically includes 180 students from some 70 countries.
 The Graduate Program is interested in attracting intellectually curious and thoughtful candidates from a variety of legal systems and backgrounds and with various career plans.
-Harvard’s LL.M. students include lawyers working in firms, government officials, law professors, judges, diplomats, human rights activists, doctoral students, business men and women, and others.
+Harvard’s LL.M. students include lawyers working in firms or NGOs, government officials, law professors, judges, diplomats, activists, doctoral students, business people, and others.
 The diversity of the participants in the LL.M. program contributes significantly to the educational experience of all students at the School.

 Admission to the LL.M. program is highly competitive.
-Last year approximately 1,600 applicants competed for around 180 places in the LL.M. program.
+Each year approximately 1,600 applicants compete for around 180 places in the LL.M. program.
 Most applicants are fully qualified for the program, and the Committee on Graduate Studies must select from among a large number of candidates who have excellent credentials.
-In evaluating applications, the Committee takes into consideration the applicant’s grades and rank in his or her law and other university studies, letters of recommendation, occupational interests, professional and personal accomplishments, and other factors, including the following:
+In evaluating applications, the Committee takes into consideration the applicant’s grades and rank in their law and other university studies, letters of recommendation, occupational interests, professional and personal accomplishments, and other factors, including the following:

 For LL.M.
 Applicants from Abroad